ayavilevich/evdev2hass/readme.md

 The docker file is written for Raspbian Buster, but can be adapted to other distributions as well.

-If your keyboard is directly connected to the HASS Raspberry Pi then this is not the right software for you.
+If your keyboard is directly connected to the HASS machine then this is not the right software for you.
 Use https://www.home-assistant.io/integrations/keyboard_remote/ instead.

-This project is for use cases where you have a keyboard or possibly a small 4, 6, 10 button USB keypad that you want to use as a physical control pad for your smart home.
+This project is for use cases where you have a keyboard or possibly a small 4, 6, 10 button USB keypad that you want to use as a physical control pad for your smart home and when that device is connected to a different machine than the one running your HASS.

+See ``evdev2hass.py`` for supported command line parameters.

 ## Useful docker commands